DistributedComponents/disel/README.md

 ## Building the Project

 A VM has been provided for your convenience and is described below.
-If you would like to use your own machine, the following dependencies are necessary.
+If you would like to use your own machine instead, you should clone this branch of the GitHub repository; the following dependencies are necessary.

 ### Requirements

 * Coq 8.6 (available from https://coq.inria.fr/download)
 * Mathematical Components 1.6.1 (http://math-comp.github.io/math-comp/)
-* OCaml 4.0.1 or later (to compile and run the extracted applications)
+* OCaml 4.02.3 or later (to compile and run the extracted applications)

 If Coq is not installed such that its binaries like `coqc` and `coq_makefile` are in the `PATH`, then the `COQBIN` environment variable